 The city let six days go by before Municipal Operations filed for the temporary restraining order on March 27 – with the attorney general’s office and, ironically, Metro Health as defendants.
 GEAA filed a plea for intervention in the case.

-In a hearing today, 250th State District Court Judge Cory Liu denied the temporary restraining order, with timing on release and viewing of the settlement pending.
+In a hearing today, 250th State District Court Judge Cory Liu denied the temporary restraining order.
 Had he ruled to sustain it, a trial on a permanent injunction would have taken place on Oct.
 27 – well after the TCEQ is expected to rule on the permit, which likely would have rendered the issue moot.

 Land application still would be bad